My Journey to Stay with the Nomads

 Dinner, a chicken tagine eaten with the nomads, was at about 9.30 pm that night.
 We sat on carpets woven by the nomad women with a carpet of stars overhead.
 Youssef, Mouna and the driver who all spoke Berber talked quietly with our hosts and translated any questions I asked and answers they gave.
 Mouna had also mentioned to me earlier in the evening that the young nomad mother, pregnant with her second child had a sad story to tell in that her husband was in prison for a few months for failure to pay a debt.

 After dinner, we all retired to our respective tents to sleep.
-Youssef literally tucked Mouna and me in under our blankets covering our sleeping bags (before departing for his own tent)!
-It can be cold in the desert at night but my sleeping bag and blanket were cosy.
+Youssef literally tucked Mouna and me in under our blankets covering our sleeping bags!
+Then he proceeded to let down the sides of our tent and depart for his own.
+It can be cold in the desert at night but my sleeping bag and blanket were cosy and the inner darkness of the tent was comforting.

 The next morning I got up early to see the dawn and then the sunrise.
 Later, while the nomads were cooking the breakfast Mouna and I walked some distance away to the chook pen where the stringy-looking chooks ran away from us, perhaps fearful they were being sought for the next tagine!
 Then after breakfast and after saying our goodbyes to our wonderful hosts, we continued our journey by making our way around the other side of the dunes back to the auberge (coming full circle), stopping off on the way at a famous large hotel overlooking the dunes called Yasmina for a coffee or freshly squeezed orange juice, where, on the contrary to the Auberge du Petit Prince, there were many rally drivers staying.